Shak-o/C-Examples/Solid/Solid/Docs/ISP.md

 - **Adapter Pattern**: To adapt different interfaces to a client’s needs.
 - **Proxy Pattern**: To provide a simplified interface to complex functionality.

+In OOP:
+Abstraction: Define small, specific interfaces tailored to the needs of clients instead of large, general-purpose ones.

 ---

 ### **Example (C#)**: